DrPulse/media-stack/README.md

 **[WIP]**

-Repository for multiple docker-compose files for media stack composed of : Radarr, Sonarr, Deluge, Jackett, Jellyfin, Plex.
+Repository for multiple docker-compose files for media stack composed of : Radarr, Sonarr, Prowlarr, Deluge, Jellyfin, Plex.
-Possible changes : Prowlarr instead of Jackett and Plex instead of Jellyfin.
+Possible changes : Plex instead of Jellyfin.
 Integration of Overseerr.

 This stack is supossed to come with different flavors, with vpn and traefik.